 |Living it up in the Finger Lakes!|

-To the lovely ladies I had the pleasure of spending the weekend with, thank you so much for the invite, for laughing with me as well as supplying me with plenty of laughs and for giving me a “You can’t make this shit up” weekend!
+To the lovely ladies I had the pleasure of spending the weekend with, thank you so much for the invite.
+Thank you for laughing with me as well as supplying me with plenty of laughs.
+Thank you for giving me a “You can’t make this shit up” weekend!
 To Captain B, thank you for allowing me to steal your recliner in front of the air conditioner yet again for a nap and for taking us out on Lake Seneca!
 I swore I wasn’t going to go swimming but ended up in the lake anyway because I always do things I swear I would never do and I like it that way!
 Il mondo e tuo!

 Fess' list of the best in show wineries for taste, presentation, and personality: